Refined Vertex Sparsifiers of Planar Graphs: Mimicking Networks for Planar Graphs with Bounded

-Informally, the next definition is used to determine whether $f_v$, the face dual to a vertex $v\in V$, lies ``inside'' or ``outside'' a circuit $M^*$ in $G^*$.
-It is implemented by counting how many times a path from $v$ to $v_\infty$ ``crosses'' $M^*$ and evaluating it modulo 2 (i.e., its parity).
+Informally, the next definition determines whether $f_v$, the face dual to a vertex $v\in V$, lies ``inside'' or ``outside'' a circuit $M^*$ in $G^*$.
+It works by counting how many times a path from $v$ to $v_\infty$ ``crosses'' $M^*$ and evaluating it modulo 2 (i.e., its parity).
 The formal definition is more technical because it involves fixing a path, but the ensuing claim shows the value is actually independent of the path.
 Moreover, we need to properly define a ``crossing'' between a path $\Phi$ in $G$ and a circuit in $G^*$; to this end, we view the path $\Phi$ as a sequence of faces in $G^*$, that goes from $f_v$ to $f_{v_\infty}$ and at each step ``crosses'' an edge of $G^*$.

 \begin{definition}[Parity of a dual face] Let $f_v$ be the dual face to a vertex $v\in V$, and fix a simple path in $G$ between $v$ and $v_{\infty}$, denoted $\Phi$.
 Let $M^*$ be a circuit in $G^*$, and observe that its edges $E(M^*)$ form a multiset.
-Define the \emph{parity} of $f_v$ with respect to $M^*$ to be
+Define the \emph{parity} of $f_v$ with respect to $M^*$ to be \begin{linenomath}

-where $\Count(a,A)$ is the number of times an element $a$ appears in a multiset $A$. \end{definition}
+\end{linenomath} where $\Count(a,A)$ is the number of times an element $a$ appears in a multiset $A$. \end{definition}

 The next claim justifies the omission of the path $\Phi$ in the notation $\parity(f_v,M^*)$.